lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 of the Rule ID is not specified in this document, it is implementation-specific and can vary regarding the LPWAN technology, the number of flows, among others.

-Some values in the Rule ID space may be reserved for goals other than header compression as fragmentation.
+Some values in the Rule ID space may be reserved for other functionalities than header compression as fragmentation.
 (See {{Frag}}).

 Rule IDs are specific to a Dev.
 Two Devs may use the same Rule ID for different